byoboo/flappy/README.md

 # Flappy

-Not much to say, its a flappy clone!!
+Not much to say, its a flappy clone!